Known Gasoline GENSETS for the AN/GRC-109 system:

 Second photo: The 125 Watt, 115 VAC, 400 cps 2-stroke Homelite Model XLA115/1/400/1P as used by the Army’s 10th Special Forces Group.
 Photo of a layout for a unit communications team equipment inspection, mid 1970’s.

-It is presumed these generators would be powering GRC-109’s from a safe house, bunker or as a backup in an HQ someplace – rather than tactical “mudborne” operations.
+It is presumed these generators would be powering GRC-109’s from a safe house, bunker, forward operating base or as a backup in an HQ someplace – rather than tactical “mudborne” operations.

 Also note the GRA-71 Code Burst Keyers, the PRC-74 HF sets and the PRC-25/77’s etc. It seems reasonable that the Homelite generator replaced the UGP-12 later on in time.
 The Homelite Tech Manual (TM5-6115-405-15) is dated July 1967.